jonathanchaffer/boerigter-center-app/README.md

 ## React Recommendations

 It is highly recommended that you use [functional components](https://reactjs.org/docs/components-and-props.html) over class components to utilize the [React Hooks](https://reactjs.org/docs/hooks-intro.html) API.

+## Back End

+The app runs on a [Google Firebase](https://firebase.google.com) back end using the Authentication, Firestore, Functions, Hosting, and Storage services.
+View the project's Firebase Console [here](https://console.firebase.google.com/u/0/project/boerigter-center-app/overview).

+### Administrator Access

+Users in [Firebase Authentication](https://console.firebase.google.com/u/0/project/boerigter-center-app/authentication/users) are admins who can edit the database.
+Use the Firebase Console to add new users.
+To upgrade an authenticated user to admin status, go to the `users` collection of the Firestore database and set the desired user's `isAdmin` status to `true`.

+### Database

+The [Firestore database](https://console.firebase.google.com/u/0/project/boerigter-center-app/firestore) contains three collections:

+- `users` contains documents representing users that have been registered to Firebase Authentication.
+Documents are automatically added to the collection via Firebase Functions, and by default, have `isAdmin` set to `false`.
+- `alumniStories` contains documents representing alumni added into the database by Boerigter Center staff.
+Documents contain various fields pertaining to curated alumni, including `firstName`, `lastName`, `majors`, `bio`, etc.
+- `alumniStories-dev` is a development-only version of the `alumniStories` collection made specifically for testing purposes, so developers can test functionality without changing live data.
+The React app will automatically switch between the production and development collections based on how the app is deployed (`npm start` will start the app in development mode).

+### Storage

+[Firebase Storage](https://console.firebase.google.com/u/0/project/boerigter-center-app/storage) currently only holds alumni profile photos uploaded by administrators.

+### Hosting and Deploying

+The live application is hosted at https://boerigter-center-app.web.app via [Firebase Hosting](https://console.firebase.google.com/u/0/project/boerigter-center-app/hosting).
+Code will automatically be deployed to the live site when merged into the `master` branch via pull request.

 ## Learn More